-8. SELECTION OF RESEARCH PRIORITIES
+3. PROJECT CODING: SELECTION OF RESEARCH PRIORITIES

 Select the research priority or priorities to which your proposed project most strongly aligns and indicate the percent alignment.
 If multiple priorities are selected, the total should equal 100%.
 You are required to select a research priority area.
-Descriptions of the research priorities can be found in the LEAP RFA Policies document.
+Descriptions of the research priorities can be found in the RFA Policies document.
+Also, see here on cancer.org for a listing, descriptions, and specific examples of research that may fall under the ACS priority areas.